Ibn Yunus

 Abu al-Hasan 'Ali ibn Abi al-Said 'Abd al-Rahman ibn Ahmad ibn Yunus ibn Abd al-'Ala al-Sadafi al-Misri (ابن يونس; c.
-950 – 1009) was an important Egyptian astronomer and mathematician, whose works are noted for being ahead of their time, having been based on meticulous calculations and attention to detail.
-He is one of the famous Muslim astronomers who appeared after Al-Battani and Abu al-Wafa' al-Buzjani, and he was perhaps the greatest astronomer of his time.
-Because of his brilliance, the Fatimids gave him generous gifts and established an observatory for him on Mount Mokattam near Fustat.
+950 – 1009) was an Arab and Egyptian astronomer and mathematician,.
+The Fatimids gave him gifts and established an observatory for him on Mount Mokattam near Fustat.
 Al-Aziz Billah ordered him to make astronomical tables, which he completed during the reign of Al-Hakim bi-Amr Allah, son of Al-Aziz, and called it al-Zij al-Kabir al-Hakimi.

 The crater Ibn Yunus on the Moon is named after him.

 Ibn Yunus' records of the solar eclipses of 993 and 1004 as well as the lunar eclipses of 1001 and 1002.

 Life

 Information regarding his early life and education is uncertain.
-He was born in Egypt between 950 and 952 and came from a respected family in Fustat.
-His father was a historian, biographer, and scholar of hadith who wrote two volumes about the history of Egypt—one about the Egyptians and one based on traveller commentary on Egypt.
+He was born in Egypt between 950 and 952 and came from a respected family in Fustat belonging to the Yemeni Arab tribe of Sadaf, a branch traditionally traced to Ḥimyar.
+His father was a historian, biographer, and scholar of hadith who wrote two volumes about the history of Egypt, one about the Egyptians and one based on traveller commentary on Egypt.
 A prolific writer, ibn Yunus' father has been described as "Egypt's most celebrated early historian and first known compiler of a biographical dictionary devoted exclusively to Egyptians".
-His grandfather was also one of the scholars who specialized in astronomy, and Ibn Yunus enjoyed great prestige among the Fatimid caliphs, who encouraged him to pursue his astronomical and mathematical research.
+His grandfather was also a scholar who specialized in astronomy, and Ibn Yunus enjoyed great prestige among the Fatimid caliphs, who encouraged him to pursue his astronomical and mathematical research.
 They built an observatory for him near Fustat (Cairo), and equipped it with all the necessary machinery and tools.
 Sarton says of him that he was perhaps the greatest Muslim astronomer.
 His great-grandfather had been an associate of the noted legal scholar al-Shafi'i.

 Early in the life of ibn Yunus, the Fatimid dynasty came to power and the new city of Cairo was founded.
 In Cairo, he worked as an astronomer for the Fatimid dynasty for twenty-six years, first for the Caliph Al-Aziz Billah and then for al-Hakim.
 Ibn Yunus dedicated his most famous astronomical work, al-Zij al-Kabir al-Hakimi, to the latter.

 As well as for his mathematics, Ibn Yunus was also known as an eccentric and a poet.